Geometry and covariance of symmetric teleparallel theories of gravity: Discussion

 The STEGR Lagrangian written in an arbitrary gauge has $10 + 4$ independent components coming from $g_{\mu\nu}$ and $\xi^{\mu}$.
 The theory has $4$ primary constraints associated with the absence of dynamics for lapse and shift in the Lagrangian, which at the same time generate $4$ secondary constraints reflected in one Hamiltonian $C^{0}$ and three momenta $C^{i}$ constraints.
 The introduction of $\xi^{\mu}$ would generate four additional first-class constraints, if this variable appeared with first order derivatives in the Lagrangian.
-However, since it actually comes with second order derivatives, an Ostrogradsky procedure would be necessary.
-We foresee that eight primary constraints would appear from such a procedure, four for the components $\xi^{\mu}$ and four for its time derivatives $\dot{\xi}^{\mu}$.
+However, since it actually comes with second order derivatives, it is necessary to either introduce the Ostrogradsky procedure, or to formulate the problem in terms of Lagrange multipliers and auxiliary tetrad fields as discussed in Section \ref{sec:technical}.
+We foresee that eight primary (first-class) constraints would appear from such a procedure, four for the components $\xi^{\mu}$ and four for its time derivatives $\dot{\xi}^{\mu}$.
 Then the counting goes as follows: from the $10+4+4=18$ pairs of canonical variables we must remove $4+4$ constraints from lapse and shift non-dynamical behaviour and consequent secondary constraints, plus $4+4$ constraints associated with the gauge symmetries produced by the variables $\xi^{\mu}$ and $\dot{\xi}^{\mu}$ inducing the covariantisation.
-Therefore, the physical number of dof is $18-4-4-4=2$, the same as in GR and TEGR.
+Therefore, the physical number of dof is $18-4\times 4=2$, the same as in GR and TEGR.

-The covariant procedure for simultaneous diffeomorphisms introduces four new canonical fields which in theory should introduce four new primary constraints.
+Summarising it once more, the covariant procedure for simultaneous diffeomorphisms introduces four new canonical fields which in theory should introduce four new primary constraints.
 The nature of these constraints is the same as for metric teleparallel gravities: they represent the freedom in the connection that is removed when going to the coincident gauge.
 The problem, as it might already be clear, is that the $\xi^{\mu}$ is introduced with second order derivatives in the action.
-Therefore, for nonlinear symmetric teleparallel, defining such constraints would require to switch to the Ostrogradsky formalism, making the analogy with its metric teleparallel counterpart shady. \\
+As shown explicitly in Section \ref{sec:technical}, for counting of degrees of freedom in the nonlinear case, four new primary constraints can be found (see Equation \eqref{eq:CovPC}) at the cost of introducing Lagrange multipliers.
+Alternatively, one can rely on the Ostrogradsky procedure.
+For both options the Hamiltonian analysis will be more intricate compared to the metric teleparallel case. \\

 \textbf{Equivalence classes of solutions.} In metric teleparallel gravity we can define an \textit{equivalence class of solutions of the covariant theory} in the following way.
 Consider the field equations of a metric teleparallel theory in the Weitzenböck gauge with the solution $e^a{}_\mu$.
 Then the couple $\{e^b{}_\mu \Lambda_b{}^a, \omega^a{}_{b\mu} \}$ where $\omega^a{}_{b\mu}$ is defined with the same Lorentz matrix $\Lambda$ is considered as part of the same equivalence class of solutions.
 Of course, this is nothing but just calling configurations obtained by a gauge symmetry transformation equivalent.
 For trivial $\Lambda$ we have the solution $\{e^b{}_\mu,0\}$ as one solution in this equivalence class, and the findings of \cite{Golovnev:2023yla, Blixt:2022rpl} show that a solution of the form $\{e^b{}_\mu \Lambda_b{}^a, \omega^a{}_{b\mu} \}$ is basically the same solution after a change of variables.
 Of course, in TEGR even isolated transformations of the metric only, or of the spin connection only, still don't influence the equations at all.